Economics of bitcoin: Price and volatility

 According to Mark T. Williams, as of 2014, bitcoin has volatility seven times greater than gold, eight times greater than the S&P 500, and 18 times greater than the U.S. dollar.

 Attempting to explain the high volatility, a group of Japanese scholars stated that there is no stabilization mechanism.
 The Bitcoin Foundation contends that high volatility is due to insufficient liquidity.

 As of 2014, pro-bitcoin venture capitalists argued that the greatly increased trading volume that planned high-frequency trading exchanges would generate is needed to decrease price volatility.

 The price of bitcoins has gone through various cycles of appreciation and depreciation referred to by some as bubbles and busts.
 In 2011, the value of one bitcoin rapidly rose from about US$0.30 to US$32 before returning to US$2.
-In the latter half of 2012 and during the 2012–13 Cypriot financial crisis, the bitcoin price began to rise, reaching a high of US$266 on 10 April 2013, before crashing to around US$50.
+In the latter half of 2012 and during the 2012–13 Cypriot financial crisis, the bitcoin price began to rise.
 On 29 November 2013, the cost of one bitcoin rose to the all-time peak of US$1,242.
 Some evidence suggests that part of this peak in the price of bitcoin was due to price manipulation.
-In 2014, the price fell sharply, and as of April remained depressed at little more than half 2013 prices.